 The mayor shall submit to the municipal council the name of each person the mayor desires to appoint as a member of a multiple-member body or as a department director, including the commissioner of public works; provided, however, that this provision shall not apply to appointments to a position subject to civil service laws.
-Such appointments made by the mayor shall become effective upon a majority vote or upon the expiration of 30 days following the date that notice of the proposed appointment was filed with the city clerk unless rejected by the municipal council within that 30-day period.
+Such appointments made by the mayor shall become effective upon a majority vote of the municipal council or upon the expiration of 30 days following the date that notice of the proposed appointment was filed with the city clerk, unless rejected by the municipal council within that original 30-day period.
 For each mayoral appointment under this section, the mayor shall provide to the municipal council, at or before the time of submission of the name, a copy of the person's resume.
-Resumes submitted under this section shall be held in confidence by the municipal council and shall not be shared or disseminated to any other person and nothing in this section shall be construed to make the person's resume a public record.
+Resumes submitted under this section shall be held in confidence by the municipal council and shall not be shared or disseminated to any other person.
+Notwithstanding any general or special law to the contrary, nothing in this section shall be construed to make a person's resume a public record.